Swedish: svensk text hittas under rubriken: HEM

 About the past and the present.

 There is no other place.

-We are a group meeting regularyly in order to practice the teaching of the Buddha along the guidelines given by Ven.
+We are now organizing two retreats per year, one in Sweden and one in Germany to practice the teaching of the Buddha along the guidelines given by Ven.
 Tao Wei Kwong Wu, Ven.
 Lama Govinda and his Dharma- heir Ven.
 Advayavajra.
-The group practises within the framework of Mahayana-Buddhism.
+The practise lies within the framework of Mahayana-Buddhism.
 The name Yi Gah Chö Dzong is Tibetan and it means: The Dharma fortress of the happy mind.
 Even if the name is Tibetan we should look at the Buddhist teaching as a whole and be aware of its historical development.
 The basics of Buddhism as a foundation stone and the Bodhisattvaideal as a clear light on the path – this is very important to us as well as men and women receiving the same training.

 Programme: Please look at the headline PROGRAMME above.